Merzasphor/MWSE/docs/source/types/tes3dataHandler.md

 ### `currentCell`

+*Read-only*.
 Access to the cell that the player is currently in.

 **Returns**: